moneyeva/moneyeva-docs/docs/calculation-breakdown/cash-flow-and-investment-basics.md

 # Cash Flow & Investment Basics

-This page dives into the foundational concepts of Money Eva, focusing on cash flow, investment assumptions, and essential calculations like `iv` (Investment Value) and `cb` (Cost Basis).
+This page dives into the foundational concepts of Money Eva, focusing on cash flow, time value assumptions, and essential calculations like `iv` (Investment Value) and `cb` (Cost Basis).
 These tools simplify financial scenario modeling while maintaining precision and clarity.

 ---

-## Cash Flow & Investment Assumptions
+## Cash Flow & Time Value Assumptions

 ### Cash Flow: The Core Concept
 At the heart of Money Eva is [**Cash Flow**](./math-and-symbols-guide.md#1-cash-flow)—representing money moving in or out over time.
 Every scenario revolves around cash flows, tracked dynamically to show their impact over time.